wangwenyue/pagerank-project/README.md

 ![](demo.gif)

 ## Deploy
-First we need deploy a hadoop cluster on Docker, this cluster has one Masternode and two slavenodes.
+we deploy a hadoop cluster on Docker, this cluster has one Masternode and two slavenodes.
 The whole project is based on the docker.

+There are two Mapreduce job here, both of them has two mappers.

+* mr1_mapper1: use relation.txt to generate transition matrix cell

+* mr1_mapper2: use PageRank.txt to generate pagerank matrix cell

+* mr1_reducer: calculate results of matrix cell * pagerank cell

+* mr2_mapper1: read file generated from last mapreduce

+* mr2_mapper2: teleporting:read pageRank_i.txt, which will add beta*e to result sum

+* mr2_reducer: sum up cell for each page

 ```
 $ hadoop com.sun.tools.javac.Main *.java